Mission of the Lab

 Chris lays out the vision for engaging with investors and technologists to successfully launch sustainable business and community-based energy solutions, targeting both innovative and Commercial-Off-The-Shelf technologies to fit the right projects.

-Rosie Von LilaNEXUS Lab on Regenerative Culture Co-Chair
+Rosie Von LilaNEXUS Lab on Regenerative Culture, Founding Co-Chair

 Based in Manhattan, and working frequently in Washington, D.C. and California, Rosie is a communications professional, author of The Von Lila Framework, and Co-Founder / Director, Marketing and Investor Relations of Lumera, a private equity and project finance firm focused on infrastructure investment in the United States.
 Prior to founding Lumera, she coached and consulted leaders based on her proprietary leadership models that drive participation and loyalty from their organizations’ stakeholders.
 Rosie transforms “executives”, “teams”, “stakeholders” and “customers” into community members.
 Her research and experience support her philosophy that the most impactful businesses and organizations draw contribution from and deliver benefit to community members.